-SC//Platform was designed to operate the infrastructure with a fraction of the RAM/CPU footprint of other solutions allowing the use of significantly lower cost hardware than alternative approaches, leaving more of your hardware is available to applications vs. overhead.
-By distributing compute and storage across multiple smaller system, you can significantly lower your costs while enhancing overall reliability and performance of your applications.
+SC//Platform was designed to operate the infrastructure with a fraction of the RAM/CPU footprint of other solutions allowing the use of significantly lower-cost hardware than alternative approaches, leaving more of your hardware is available to applications vs. overhead.
+By distributing compute and storage across multiple smaller systems, you can significantly lower your costs while enhancing the overall reliability and performance of your applications.
 The savings can extend beyond just the cost of the hardware and warranty to lower power and cooling costs as well.

-Lastly, SC//Platform was designed to simplify IT administration from initial deployment and startup to ongoing monitoring and operations and maintenance.
-Adding new applications or expanding resources is a breeze allowing your IT team to meet business needs more rapidly at lower cost.
+Lastly, SC//Platform was designed to simplify IT administration from initial deployment and startup to ongoing monitoring, operations, and maintenance.
+Adding new applications or expanding resources is a breeze, allowing your IT team to meet business needs more rapidly at lower cost.

 In IT, “It Depends” - The Exceptions